eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-relyingparty-py/install.md

 ### Step 6: Configure the Application

-Copy \_config.py to config.py and modify the following configuration variables:
+Copy \_config.py to config.py in the app_config directory and modify the following configuration variables:

 - **secret_key**: Define a secure and random key

 - **jwt_private_key_path**: Path to the private key file used for signing JWTs.
 - **jwt_private_key_passphrase**: Passphrase for the private key (if applicable).
 - **jwt_certificate_path**: Path to the JWT certificate file.
 - **jwt_ca_certificate_path**: Path to the CA certificate file.
 - **jwt_algorithm**: Algorithm used to generate JWTs.
-- **service_url**: Base URL of the service.

 - **service_domain**: Define the service domain.
 - **wallet_url**: URL of the wallet app endpoint for signature requests.
 - **pre_registered_client_id**: Pre-registered client ID for signature requests to the wallet.

 - **db_name**: Name of the database.
 - **db_user**: Database username.
 - **db_password**: Database user password.

+The \_config.py template supports loading configuration values from environment variables using the os.getenv() function.
+This is especially useful when deploying the app using docker-compose, where environment variables can be defined in the docker-compose.yml or a .env file.

 ### Step 7: Set up the Database: